Eric Saubert: Chicago Bears

-On November 30, 2019, Saubert was signed by the Chicago Bears off the Raiders practice squad.
+On November 30, 2019, Saubert was signed by the Bears off the Raiders practice squad.
 He caught two passes for 21 yards during the 2019 season.

 Saubert was placed on the reserve/COVID-19 list by the Bears on July 29, 2020, and activated from the list five days later.
 He was waived by the team on September 16, 2020.

 Jacksonville Jaguars

 On September 19, 2020, Saubert was signed to the Jacksonville Jaguars practice squad.
-He was elevated to the active roster on October 24 for the team's week 7 game against the Los Angeles Chargers, and reverted to the practice squad after the game.
-He was signed to the active roster on November 21, 2020.
+He was elevated to the active roster on October 24 for the team's Week 7 game against the Los Angeles Chargers, and reverted to the practice squad after the game.
+Saubert was signed to the active roster on November 21.

 Denver Broncos

 Saubert signed with the Denver Broncos on May 3, 2021.
 He made the active roster as the third TE on the depth chart and recorded one catch for 7 yards in Week 1 against the New York Giants.
 After posting just a single catch in Week 2 and no stats in Weeks 3-5, Saubert had a career best day in the Week 6 loss to the Las Vegas Raiders with 3 catches for 27 yards and an onside kick recovery.
-He caught the first touchdown pass of his career in the week 12 win against the Chargers.
+He caught the first touchdown pass of his career in the Week 12 win against the Chargers.

 On May 4, 2022, Saubert re-signed with the Broncos.

 Miami Dolphins

 On March 17, 2023, Saubert signed a one-year contract with the Miami Dolphins.
+He was placed on injured reserve on August 29, then released a week later.

+Dallas Cowboys

+On October 24, 2023, the Dallas Cowboys signed Saubert to their practice squad.
+He appeared in his only game during the Week 8 game against the Rams.

+Houston Texans

+On October 31, 2023, Saubert was signed by the Houston Texans off the Cowboys practice squad.

+San Francisco 49ers

+On April 8, 2024, Saubert signed with the San Francisco 49ers.

+Seattle Seahawks

+On March 24, 2025, Saubert signed with the Seattle Seahawks.
+He was placed on injured reserve on November 1, due to a calf injury.